 Some common conditions include:

-- Any heart, kidney, liver, circulatory or cerebral conditions
+- Heart, kidney, liver, circulatory or cerebral conditions

 - Cancerous conditions